 Reasons for seeking a surgical remedy for larger breasts vary from person to person.
-Some choose to undergo a breast reduction because they are disatisfied with the size and shape, while others tend to experience health problems, such as back pain and headaches.
+Some choose to undergo a breast reduction because they are dissatisfied with the size and shape, while others tend to experience health problems, such as back pain and headaches.
 We spoke to three female patients who decided to undergo breast reduction surgery for different reasons and learned what each of their surgical journeys was really like.

-Genni - Palm Springs, CA
+Genni, Palm Springs, CA

 Genni was 16 when she first started to feel self-conscious about the size of her breasts; she would compare herself to her friends and classmates and started to feel unhappy about how she looked.
-She said, “Initially I loved having bigger boobs than my friends, they were all jealous of how quickly mine came in and of how grown up they made me look.
-But as they grew bigger they started to be the first thing anyone would notice about me, and they made clothes shopping a nightmare and just generally made me feel down about how I looked.
-I’d considered surgery in my late teens, but I backed out at the time.
+“Initially I loved having bigger boobs than my friends, they were all jealous of how quickly mine came in and of how grown up they made me look,” she shares.
+“But as they grew bigger, they started to be the first thing anyone would notice about me, and they made clothes shopping a nightmare and just generally made me feel down about how I looked.
+I considered surgery in my late teens, but I backed out at the time.
 I wanted to be sure I was making the right decision and ended up going ahead when I was 26.”

-AEDIT: What were your main concerns before having the procedure?
+The AEDITION: What were your main concerns before having the procedure?

 Genni: Aside from the usual anesthesia-related concerns, I was anxious that I’d pick the wrong final size for my breasts.
 I had always thought I wanted to be a C cup, but after discussing my options with my surgeon, I decided to go for a D cup.
 I then spent weeks going back and forth in my mind about whether or not that would still be too big for me, but I also didn’t want to go too small!
-I ended up following my surgeon’s advice, he told me about the importance of them being proportionate to my body, and I think I made the right decision.
+I ended up following my surgeon’s advice.
+He told me about the importance of them being proportionate to my body and I think I made the right decision.

-AEDIT: How was the procedure itself for you?
+The AEDITION: How was the procedure itself for you?

 Genni: I went to the clinic early on the day of my surgery.
 The nurses ran a few tests, and I saw my surgeon, who came to discuss the procedure again and to check about the size I wanted, then he drew markings on me to be used during the surgery.
 When it was time for the procedure an anesthetist fixed me up to an IV and after about three minutes or so I was out.
 When I woke up, I was quite out of it!
 But I wasn’t in any pain and came around pretty quickly.
 I went home about three hours after the surgery.